 This attribute indicates the version of this specification.
 The value MUST be "1.0".

-/abc:CredentialSpecification/@UserBinding
+/abc:CredentialSpecification/@KeyBinding

-This attribute indicates whether credentials adhering to this specification must be bound to a user through an underlying user secret.
-See Section 2.3 for more information on user binding.
+This attribute indicates whether credentials adhering to this specification must be bound to a secret key.
+See Section 2.3 for more information on key binding.